griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Goals:**

-- Perform differential analysis between the transfected and control samples
+- Perform differential analysis between the CBSLR knockdown and control samples
-- Check if is differentially expressed
+- Check if CBSLR (tcons_00001221) on chromosome 1, is itself differentially expressed

 First create a file that lists our 6 expression files, then view that file, then start an R session.
 Adapt the R tutorial file has been provided in the github repo for part 1 of the tutorial: Tutorial_Part1_ballgown.R.
 Modify it to fit the goals of this assignment then run it.